StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 }
 ```

+---

 ### flex-direction

 ![alt](figures/flex-direction.svg)

-This establishes the main-axis, thus defining the direction flex items are placed in the flex container.
-Flexbox is (aside from optional wrapping) a single-direction layout concept.
+This establishes the `main axis`, thus defining the direction flex items are placed in the flex container.
+Flexbox is (aside from optional wrapping) a __single-direction layout concept__.
 Think of flex items as primarily laying out either in horizontal rows or vertical columns.

 ``` css
 .container {